-Figure 2: Satellite images showing and comparing the circulating cars in two distinct Ukrainian cities before and during the War.
-Panels (a) and (b) depict a snapshot of Mariupol before (12.02.2021) and during (29.03.2022) the War, respectively, highlighting the region around the Donetsk Academic Regional Drama Theatre heavily bombarded on 16th March.
-Panels (c) and (d) show close-up shots of the area around the Transcarpathian Regional Clinical Hospital of A. Novak before (30.04.2019) and during (14.04.2022) the War, respectively, located in the city of Uzhhorod.
+Figure 2: Satellite images showing the effect of war on the number of cars circulatingin two distinct Ukrainian cities before and during the war.
+Panels (a) and (b) depict a snapshot of Mariupol before (12.02.2021) and during (29.03.2022) the war, respectively, highlighting the region around the Donetsk Academic Regional Drama Theatre that was heavily bombarded on 16th March.
+Panels (c) and (d) show close-up shots of the area around the Transcarpathian Regional Clinical Hospital of A. Novak before (30.04.2019) and during (14.04.2022) the war, respectively, located in the city of Uzhhorod.
 While Mariupol presented a massive drop in the number of cars in the first month following the start of the War, Uzhhorod depicted the opposite trend.
 Satellite images © 2019–2023 Maxar Technologies.